dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q01.md

 # BEGIN SUBPROB

-(4 points) How does the mean of this dataset compared to its median?
+How does the mean of this dataset compared to its median?

 ( ) The mean is larger than the median
 ( ) The mean is smaller than the median